New Mexico Water Science Center

 USGS Water Science Centers are located in each state.

-A Welcome from David Mau, USGS New Mexico Water Science Center Director
+A Welcome from Suzanne Paschke, USGS New Mexico Water Science Center Acting Director

 The USGS was established by Congress in 1879 to provide the Nation with reliable and impartial information in order to understand the Nation's natural resources.
 This information is used to protect life and property from natural disasters, manage the Nation's natural resources, and protect the environment.
 The USGS is a scientific organization concerned with providing credible, relevant, impartial, and timely information to all.